lingding0/HottestTopicOnReddit/README.md

 ## Data Synethesis
 Real-time data stream is synthesized based on the Dec.
 2015 user pool (2.8 Million distinct users), with random posts in the same pool.
-Post-Comment rate is 30, which is 3 times of average Reddit post-comment ratio.
+Post-comment rate is 30, which is 3 times of average reddit post-comment ratio.
 Higher post-comment ration leads to more complex graph structure, which is used to stress real time layer performance.

 JSON message fields:
 - url:          URL of the original post